oladapooloyede/tekton-pipeline/README.md

 - Create an argocd instance namespace on OpenShift

 - Create all the namespaces that the argocd instance will manage i.e namepaces to deploy the applications.
-This is typically done through the [Frontdoor](https://openshift.int.xxx.ca).
 If you have access to create namespaces, you can use the code snippet below including the label  `argocd.argoproj.io/managed-by: <argocd instance namespace>`:
 ``` yaml
 for namespace in ccop-ref-dev ccop-ref-uat ccop-ref-prod
 do